Skip to Content

 Bus from Queenstown to Mount Cook One-Way

-If you just want to get to Mount Cook Village to spend a few nights, you can book this one-way bus.
-This bus is operated by GreatSights (a tour company) and you will have a guide on board to tell you about attractions as you pass them.
+That said, this bus service does come with a guide on board who does a great job of telling you all about the attractions you pass on your way to Mount Cook Village.
 Since it is just a one-way bus, you need accommodation booked in Mount Cook Village in advance.
 From there, you can also book the bus to return to Queenstown in a few days’ time, or head on to Christchurch.

 Scenic flight from Queenstown to Mount Cook Guided Day Trip